Health effects of tobacco: Claimed benefits

 Against the background of the overwhelmingly negative effects of smoking on health, some observational studies have suggested that smoking might have specific beneficial effects, including in the field of cardiovascular disease.
 Interest in this epidemiological phenomenon has also been aroused by COVID-19.
 Systematic review of reports that suggested smokers respond better to treatment for ischemic stroke provided no support for such claims.

-Claims of surprising benefits of smoking, based on observational data, have also been made for Parkinson's disease, as well as a variety of other conditions, including basal-cell carcinoma, malignant melanoma, acute mountain sickness, pemphigus, celiac disease, and ulcerative colitis, among others.
+Claims of surprising benefits of smoking, based on observational data, have also been made for Parkinson's disease, as well as a variety of other conditions, including basal-cell carcinoma, Melanoma, acute mountain sickness, pemphigus, celiac disease, and ulcerative colitis, among others.

 Tobacco smoke has many bioactive substances, including nicotine, that are capable of exerting a variety of systemic effects.
 Surprising correlations may also stem from non-biological factors such as residual confounding (that is to say, the methodological difficulties in completely adjusting for every confounding factor that can affect outcomes in observational studies).